The concept of AVOD dates back to the early days of streaming, before the rise of giants like Netflix, HBO, and Amazon Prime.

 To make mid-roll ads work well, it’s essential to space them out and avoid making them too frequent.
 The key is to match the ad frequency to the length of the video, ensuring a good balance between generating revenue and maintaining a positive viewer experience.

 Post-roll ads appear after a video ends, typically when another video is about to start.
 These ads tend to be less popular because many viewers skip them once they’ve finished watching the main content.
-But they can still be effective if used strategically, especially when combined with engaging follow-up content.
+However, they can still be effective if used strategically, especially when combined with engaging follow-up content.

 Takeover ads are displayed on high-traffic pages or sections of a platform, where the advertiser takes over the screen space.
 This format allows advertisers to place ads over videos or across the website, capturing the attention of viewers who frequent these areas.